-Selling expenses amounted to approximately \$1.3 million and \$2.6 million for the six months ended December 31, 2023 and 2022, respectively, representing a decrease of approximately \$1.3 million or 50.3%.
-The decrease was mainly attributable to the decrease in marketing and promotion expense of approximately \$1.0 million related to promoting our ZCITY platform.
+Selling expenses amounted to approximately \$1.3 million \$1.6 million and \$2.6 million \$3.7 million for the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, respectively, representing a decrease of approximately \$1.3 million \$2.2 million or 50.3% 58.1%.
+The decrease was mainly attributable to the decrease in marketing and promotion expense of approximately \$1.0 million \$2.1 million related to promoting our ZCITY platform.
 Marketing and promotion expense consists of redemptions of reward points which is generated from non-spending related activities (registration as a new user, referral of a new user and Spin & Win eligibility to receive reward points) in exchange for discounted credit of purchasing our products upon conversion of using the reward points.
-For the six months ended December 31, 2023 and 2022, we incurred approximately \$0.3 million and \$1.0 million, respectively, in marketing and promotion expense, and recognized the same amount of product revenue at the time of redemption of the non-spending related activities reward points by our customers.
-The decrease in marketing and promotion expenses was primarily driven by our strategic goal to optimize the promotional activities, and enhance our cost effectiveness in our operations.
+For the six nine months ended December 31, 2023 March 31, 2024 and 2022, 2023, we incurred approximately \$0.3 million \$0.4 million and \$1.0 million \$1.5 million, respectively, in marketing and promotion expense, and recognized the same amount of product revenue at the time of redemption of the non-spending related activities reward points by our customers.
+The decrease in marketing and promotion expenses was primarily driven by our strategic goal to optimize the promotional activities, and enhance our cost effectiveness, and increase profitability in our operations.